ShivamSarodia/ShivyC/README.md

 ## Implementation Overview
 #### Preprocessor
-ShivyC currently has no preprocessor, besides very primitively parsing out line comments.
-A decent preprocessor will be implemented.
+ShivyC currently has a very limited preprocessor that parses out comments and expands #include directives.
+These features are implemented between `lexer.py` and `preproc.py`.
+A more complete preprocessor will be implemented.

 #### Lexer
 The ShivyC lexer is implemented primarily in `lexer.py`.
 Additionally, `tokens.py` contains definitions of the token classes used in the lexer and `token_kinds.py` contains instances of recognized keyword and symbol tokens.